quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP_ID_ERROR (0x0B):
-: A Stream ID, Push ID, or Placeholder ID was used incorrectly, such as exceeding a limit, reducing a limit or being reused.
+: A Stream ID, Push ID, or Placeholder ID was used incorrectly, such as exceeding a limit, reducing a limit, or being reused.

 Reserved (0x0C):
 : N/A